Family tours to Italy

 A family affair: Taking the kids to Italy

 Yes, you can take the kids!
 Trips to Italy can often have a much more profound impact on the children than the adults, opening their young eyes and minds to the diversity of the world's cultures and peoples.
-I mean, look at me: my parents took me to live in Rome when I was 11, and now I make my living by traveling around the world.

 Italians expect to see families together, because it's how they travel.
-You're likely to encounter entire clans, from grandmothers to babes in arms, caravaning around.
+You're likely to encounter entire clans, from grandmothers to babes in arms, caravanning around.
 Italians tend to love kids.
 You'll often find that a child guarantees you an even warmer reception from hotels and restaurants than you'd normally receive.

 Most Italians will coo over an infant or toddler, and an adolescent or teenager struggling to order her meal in the local lingo will receive loads of encouragement and attention.

 (Honest.
-This is embarassing, but, as a 12-year-old living in Italy, I was often responsible for garnering my family extra attention at restaurants, whether it was the owner deciding to oversee our meal personally or a free round of grappa at the end of the meal; they just thought it was so darn cute that this little American kid could speak some rudimentary Italian.
+This is embarrassing, but, as a 12-year-old living in Italy, I was often responsible for garnering my family extra attention at restaurants, whether it was the owner deciding to oversee our meal personally or a free round of grappa at the end of the meal; they just thought it was so darn cute that this little American kid could speak some rudimentary Italian.
 It's a wonder I haven't needed therapy.)

 Ask waiters for a mezza porzione (MET-zah port-zee-OH-nay; half-portion) to fit junior's appetite.